Exclusive Catering Locations

 The vaulted interior sets an impressive stage for both larger and smaller events, while the top terrace offers extraordinary views of Dubrovnik’s Old Town and its harbor.

-In the old days, if you were arriving to Dubrovnik from pestiferous areas, you would be required to spend forty days here in order to be cleared of disease and granted entrance to the Old Town.
+In the old days, if you were arriving to Dubrovnik from pestiferous areas, you would be required to spend forty days here to be cleared of disease and granted entrance to the Old Town.

 In the present day and after an event in this location, you may wish to stay that long, if not even longer.